ThatOneCalculator/misskey-patches/README.md

 # misskey-patches
 The patches used on https://stop.voring.me

-- Favicon
+- Favicon/icon
-- Error images
+- Images (error/info/unknown user)
 - CW in replies on by default
 - Change default emojis